-The Health Care Program (Medicaid) is a Federal-State Program designed to meet the financial expense of medical services for eligible individuals in Arkansas.
-The Department of Human Services (DHS), Division of County Operations (DCO) and Medical Services have the responsibility for administration of the Health Care Program.
+The Medicaid Program is a Federal-State Program designed to meet the financial expense of medical services for eligible individuals in Arkansas.
+The Department of Human Services, Divisions of County Operations and Medical Services have the responsibility for administration of the Medicaid Program.
 The purpose of Medical Services is to provide medical assistance to low income individuals and families and to insure proper utilization of such services.
-DCO will accept all applications, verification documents, and make eligibility determinations.
+The Division of County Operations will accept all applications, verification documents, etc. and will make eligibility determinations.

-Benefits for the Arkansas Medicaid and ARKids Programs include:
+Benefits for the Arkansas Medicaid and ARKids Programs include, but are not limited to the following:

-- Emergency Services;
+- Emergency Services

-- Home Health and Hospice;
+- Home Health and Hospice

-- Hospitalization;
+- Hospitalization

-- Long Term Care;
+- Long Term Care

-- Physician Services;
+- Physician Services

-- Prescription Drugs; and
+- Prescription Drugs

-- Transportation-(Refer to Appendix B for a description of Transportation Services).
+- Transportation-Refer to Appendix B for a description of Transportation Services

-Generally, there is no limit on benefits to individuals under twenty-one (21) years of age who are enrolled in the Child Health Services Program (EPSDT).
-There may be benefit limits to individuals over twenty-one (21) years of age.
+Generally, there is no limit on benefits to individuals under age 21 who are enrolled in the Child Health Services Program (EPSDT).
+There may be benefit limits to individuals over age 21.
+Consult "Arkansas Medicaid, ARKids First & You, Arkansas Medicaid Beneficiary Handbook" (PUB-040) for specific information and covered services.

-The Adult Expansion Group coverage for most individuals will be provided through a private insurance plan, this is, a Qualified Health Plan (QHP).
+The Adult Expansion Group coverage for most individuals will be provided through a private insurance plan, i.e., a Qualified Health Plan (QHP).
 QHP coverage will include:

-- Outpatient Services;
+- Outpatient Services

-- Emergency Services;
+- Emergency Services

-- Hospitalization;
+- Hospitalization

-- Maternity and Newborn Care;
+- Maternity and Newborn Care

-- Mental Health and Substance Abuse;